diffusiondata/diffusion-kafka-connect/README.md

     of a given source task.
 *   The sink connector will commit offsets of messages on regular intervals when it is confirmed that they have been published successfully to Diffusion.
-It is possible for some offsets to not be committed despite being published, if the Diffusion connection is lost immediately after publication but before the Connect framework commits offsets.
+It is possible for some offsets to not be committed, despite being published, if the Diffusion connection is lost immediately after publication but before the Connect framework commits offsets.

 ### License